gi0cann/gi0cann.github.io/content/posts/mobilehackinglab_strings.md

     editor.apply();
 }
 ```
 The problem is that this method is never called during normal execution.
-To get around this we will make use of frida to execute the KLOW method.
+To get around this we will make use of frida to dynamically instrument the application and execute the KLOW method.
 The following frida script will take care of that.

 ```javascript
 // KLOW.js